Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 - Saves serious money on interest payments

-- Allows you to downgrade from full coverage insurance, which saves money come policy renewal time
+- Allows you to downgrade from full coverage insurance, which lets you save money come policy renewal time

 - Frees up capital to invest elsewhere